shipsing/podman-desktop/website/tutorial/tutorial-getting-started-with-compose.md

 There is a set of environment variables that the web application can modify in the Compose application:

 - `REDIS_LEADER`: The default is `redis-leader`.
 - `REDIS_REPLICAS`: The default is `redis-replica`.
-Can be comma-separated, such as `redis-replica-1,redis-replica-2`.
+It can be comma-separated, such as `redis-replica-1,redis-replica-2`.
 - `REDIS_PORT`: The default is `6379`.
 - `SERVER_PORT`: The default is `8080`.